PhilOfCalth/spring-boot-sqlite/README.md

 A simple spring boot service with a sqlite database.

 ## Goals
-The main goal of this project is to prove to that I can achieve certain goals using spring-boot, before trying my hand at rewriting the project in kotlin.
+The main goal of this project is to prove to that certain goals can be achieved using spring-boot, before converting the project in kotlin.

 ### Steps Taken
 1. Basic Crud Spring boot app in java and maven
 2. Added a non-standard sqlite DB...
-Mostly to prove to myself that I can
+Mostly to prove that I can
-2. Added a rest service
+3. Added a rest service
-3. Used `gradle init` to convert to a gradle project
+4. Used `gradle init` to convert to a gradle project
+5. Tweak build.gradle to allow the project to actually build and run

 ## Running the App
 In maven: